-- Performance: For the applications of interest, what kind of run-time performance will be achieved?
-In many organizations, performance is often considered to be a feature of hardware alone, without proper consideration of programming systems and the performance they are (in)capable of achieving. - 2) Applicability: Is the programming system available on a variety of hardware platforms, and will it achieve high performance on each?
-Although a system might be available on a variety of machines, it may only achieve high performance on a specific platform. - 3) Usability: How easy is application design, development, coding, testing and debugging?
-Some programming systems address only one of these activities, without providing support for the rest of the software development cycle.
+1) Performance: For the applications of interest, what kind of run-time performance will be achieved?
+In many organizations, performance is usually considered to be a feature of hardware alone, without proper consideration of programming systems and the performance they are (in)capable of achieving.

+- Usability: How easy is application design, development, coding, testing and debugging?
+Some programming systems address one of these activities, without providing support for the rest of the software development cycle. - 3) Availability: Is the programming system available on a variety of hardware platforms, and will it achieve high performance on each?
+Although a system might be available on a variety of machines, it may only achieve high performance on a specific platform.

 Within each of these categories, there are a number of issues that are worth evaluating.
-Table 1 lists some of the notable ones.
+Table 1 lists some of the most important.

 CATEGORY ASSESSMENT METRIC

-Performance benchmark results

-speed of code generated
+Performance speed of code generated

 memory usage

 turnaround time

-Applicability portability

-hardware dependence

-programming languages supported

 Usability learning curve

 probability of programming errors

 functionality

 integration with other systems

 deterministic performance

 compatibility with existing software

 suitability for large-scale software engineering

 power in the hands of an expert

 ability to do incremental tuning

+Availability portability

+hardware dependence

+programming languages supported